-- 11.9 The agent has submitted additional information to the Authority (dated 6 July) incorporating a letter and a revised landscape plan.
-The revised landscape plan incorporates more specific planting proposals on the wooded area immediately north of the tennis court.
-The ongoing woodland management and improvement has been noted.
-However this could take place independently of the development proposal and would not directly mitigate the harmful impacts of the development as set out above (particularly in terms of intrinsic landscape character).
-Impact upon public views is only part of the overall consideration and it is still felt that the impact would be significantly greater during winter. - 11.10 With regards to the concerns raised by neighbouring residents in respect of construction vehicles this is not (in the context of the development of an individual site) considered to be a planning issue.
-Notwithstanding this, however the proposal would fail to relate to the main house, its outbuildings and curtilage, and would amount to an unjustified encroachment onto ancient woodland to the detriment of the character and appearance of the Conservation Area and the ecology of the New Forest National Park.
+- 11.9 The agent has submitted additional information to the Authority (dated 6 July) incorporating a letter, a cross section for the proposed track and clarification of surface materials.
+A further site plan has also been provided detailing the location of trees to be removed.
+The Breedon Gravel proposed with metal edging would however unfortunately be at odds with the rural and informal appearance of hoggin tracks which prevail around the copse and outside the domestic curtilage and the additional cross-section only serves to highlight the Authority's concerns over the extent of engineering works proposed.
+The onaoina management and improvement has been noted.
+However this could take place independently of the development proposal and would not directly mitigate the harmful impacts of the development as set out above (particularly in terms of intrinsic landscape character). - 11.10 With regards to the concerns raised by neighbouring residents in respect of construction vehicles this is not (in the context of the development of an individual site) considered to be a planning issue.
+Notwithstanding this, however the proposed access track and retaining wall would fail to relate to the main house, its outbuildings and curtilage, and would amount to an unjustified encroachment onto ancient woodland to the detriment of the character and appearance of the Conservation Area and the ecology of the New Forest National Park.
 It is therefore recommended that the application should be refused.